ubuntu/authd/docs/howto/login-gdm.md

 ![Display of QR code, login code and button to Request new login code.](../assets/gdm-qr.png)

-From a second device, flash the QR code or type the URL in a web browser, then follow the authentication process from your provider.
+From a second device, flash the QR code or type the URL in a web browser, then follow your provider's authentication process.

 Upon successful authentication, the user is prompted to enter a local password.
 This password can be used for offline authentication.

 ![Prompt to create local password on successful authentication.](../assets/gdm-pass.png)

-## Groups management
+## Group management

 In our example the user `authd test` is a member of the Azure groups `Azure_OIDC_Test` and `linux-sudo`: